Krsna (rapper): 2022-present: Collaborations, mainstream success and Yours Truly

 In 2025, Kaul, along with 3 other rappers– Jay Park, MaSiWei, and Vannda, featured on Japanese hip-hop artist Awich's track "Asian State of Mind", which was released on 28 February, accompanied by a music video, which was shot in each of the featured rappers' home countries.
 In the same year, Kaul announced his first mixtape, Yours Truly, which was also his first project to be distributed via Mass Appeal India.
 The announcement coincided with American rapper Nas making his India debut on 19 April 2025 at Mass Appeal Presents: The World Reunion—A Charity Concert in Mumbai.
 Yours Truly eventually released on 22 May 2025, with a title announcement, made 4 days prior to its release.
 It featured guest appearances from Seedhe Maut, Raftaar, Aitch, Awich, Yashraj and Badshah.
+The mixtape used an episode of the 2015 podcast series, Voice of the People, as interludes.
+The project peaked at #1 on Apple Music within 12 hours of release and crossed over a million streams on Spotify within 24 hours.
 The music videos of the tracks, "Who You Are", "Vibrate" and "Sensitive" were released shortly after the album's release, with the music video for "Sensitive" featuring comedian Samay Raina.
+Kaul also featured on the cover of Rolling Stone India in October 2025.

 In the same year, Kaul entered into a collaboration with boAt Lifestyle and was appointed as the brand ambassador, serving as the public face of the company.

+In 2026, he released the track "Dilli Re", which served as the official anthem for the IPL team Delhi Capitals, and featured on the song "Too Bait", from the soundtrack of the web-series Bait, alongside AJ Tracey, Anik Khan, and Enny.
+He also released a collaboration with Haryana rapper Dhanda Nyoliwala, titled "Boom Shaka", accompanied by a music video, in April 2026.
+The track became a commercial hit, amassing over 74 million views on YouTube.
+Alongside Raftaar, he announced a reality show focusing on hip-hop, titled Legacy, produced by SVF Entertainment, which started airing on YouTube and further partnered with ZEE5 as well for streaming rights.
+In July 2026, he joined the 2026 Delhi Jantar Mantar protests, to show his solidarity with the protestors and their cause.